Mary W. Lawrence – Short Biography

 But their primary reason for doing so was so that Mary would escape the fate of many a young girl in Youngstown, Ohio after the war: marrying a steelworker.

 Lawrence’s first dream was to become an actress.
 So her mother brought the 17-year-old Mary to the Neighborhood Playhouse School of the Theatre, NY, and then put her in an apartment, which she shared with another girl.

 The young, independent Lawrence left New York after a year, went to Pittsburgh, and studied at the Carnegie Institute of Technology.
 It was there that she met her first husband, Burt Wells, who studied industrial design and later became art director at Ogilvy & Mather.

-At Doyle Dane Bernbach, which she joined in 1957, she worked her way up to vice president, drawing an annual salary of $40,000 when the average salary of men in America was less than $10,000.
+At Doyle Dane Bernbach, which she joined in 1957, she worked her way up to the vice president, drawing an annual salary of $40,000 when the average salary of men in America was less than $10,000.

-She was pirated in 1964 by Interpublic for an annual salary of $60,000.
+She was recruited in 1964 by Interpublic for an annual salary of $60,000.
 Nevertheless, she had a hard time leaving Bernbach after so many years and only jumped ship because she was promised more creative freedom.

 It was at this new company that she met her future business partners, Dick Rich and Stewart Greene.
 In 1967, the award-winning trio resigned to form Wells, Rich and Greene Inc.